sophin123/MiniProject2025/README.md

 For now I want this project to keep within local network

-This project is built using nodes js, mysql, nginx and react
+This project is built using react, nodes, mysql, nginx and docker

 <h1>Pre-requisite</h1>
 Make sure you have docker installed on your machine.